Holidays

 18. Stuffed Mushroom Casserole

-Casseroles make for some of the best easy Thanksgiving sides, but they don’t have to be boring or bland.
+Casseroles may be easy Thanksgiving sides to make, but they don’t have to be bland.
 This year, try making a stuffed mushroom casserole with button mushrooms, cheese, parsley and a crispy topping of panko breadcrumbs for a new take on stuffed mushrooms.
+It feels generous and a little luxurious, without the stress that usually accompanies fancier sides for Thanksgiving.

 19. Green Beans With Onions and Almonds